What do nuns do?

 Active-life nuns: the visible hands of the Gospel

-While contemplatives pray in silence, the active-life nuns go out to meet the world.
+While contemplatives pray in silence, active-life nuns go out to meet the world.

-Their prayer becomes action, their enclosure is the heart of the neighbor.
+Their prayer becomes action, their cloister is the heart of their neighbor.

 You will find them: